recordingpreservation/nrpf-website/_pages/donate.md

 We have achieved the Silver Transparency seal from Guidestar at Candid.org.
 Click below to review our reports.

 {% include candid-seal.html %}

+# What will your donation support?

+Your support allows us to support the preservation of more at-risk audio collections!
+Here are just a few examples of audio heritage preserved with support from the National Recording Preservation Foundation: [NRPF Grants Awarded]({% link _programs/nrpf-grants.md %}).